ChavisManzoniLab/MAS/README.md

 # Installation

-I suggest creating an environnement using venv command in python.
+I suggest installing python 3.9 https://www.python.org/downloads/release/python-3913/ (I didn't try with other version, feel free to try) creating an environnement using venv command in python.

-venv Environnement
+mypythonpath -m venv /path/to/new/virtual/environment

+**Do not write mypythonpath, but link but your python 3.9.XX executable instead**

-pip install truc ?
+pip install MasPRT

 A GPU is highly recommanded to speed up the analysis.
 To make use of the analysis with GPU, CUDA must be installed on your machine.